 Use these content suggestions for internal linking.

 For instance, our blog post on the “15 Google Search Operators” topic was not ranking that well.
-To boost it, we are adding a link to it on this post with a relevant anchor text.
+To boost it, we are adding a link to it in this post with relevant anchor text.

 By following this strategy you will increase traffic to the outdated posts and lift up your ranking positions.

 10. Content Repurposing